redpanthers/JoinUs/questions.md

 3. Describe your ideal development enviornment

+**Social links**

+1. Link to your github account

+2. Link to your stackoverflow account

+3. Link to your Blog/Tumbr/Personal Website

+4. Link to you Linkedin Account

 **All the questions below are related to your development enviornment**

 4. Write the steps you need to do to find a `string` from a group of files